createstructure/core-createstructure/docs/README.md

 ### [09.01.01] - 2021-06-19
 #### Added
 - Initial version for this repo
-## :octocat: Rebuild the core-createstructure locally :octocat:
+##  Rebuild the core-createstructure locally
 Install the core-createstructure locally permits you to do some debug and try new configurations.

 > ATTENTION